Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Introduction

 \subsection{Related Works}

-Statistical estimation and inferential problems in the high-dimensional regime \eqref{eq:high_dim} have been studied.
-For example, linear models are considered by \citet{bayati2011dynamics,el2013robust,thrampoulidis2015lasso,thrampoulidis2018precise,mei2022generalization,el2018impact,hastie2022surprises,miolane2021distribution}; logistic regression models are by \citet{sur2019likelihood,sur2019modern}, and others \citep{tan2023multinomial,bellec2022observable,loureiro2021capturing}.
-In particular, \citet{barbier2019optimal} presented theoretical results on GLM estimation errors and learnability in the regime \eqref{eq:high_dim}.
-Its Bayesian model formulation is essentially the same as ours, but the scope of that paper is different from ours; we suppose that the hyperparameters are unknown and propose an estimation method for them.
-We also extended this to statistical inference, which is feasible for real data analyses.
+Statistical estimation and inference in the high-dimensional regime \eqref{eq:high_dim} have been actively studied.
+For example, linear models are considered by \cite{bayati2011dynamics,el2013robust,thrampoulidis2015lasso,thrampoulidis2018precise,mei2022generalization,el2018impact,hastie2022surprises,miolane2021distribution}; logistic regression models are by \cite{sur2019likelihood,sur2019modern}, and others \citep{tan2023multinomial,bellec2022observable,loureiro2021capturing,sawaya2024high}.
+In particular, \cite{barbier2019optimal} presented theoretical results on GLM estimation errors and learnability.
+Its Bayesian model formulation is essentially the same as ours, but the scope of that paper is different; we suppose that the hyperparameters are unknown and propose an estimation method, leading to feasible statistical inference for real data analyses.

-For the practical use of inference methods in the regime \eqref{eq:high_dim}, their feasibility is also an important concern.
-To address this issue, many studies have estimated the unknown hyper-parameters and coordinates necessary for inference.
-For the hyper-parameter estimation problem for SE-based inference, \textit{ProbeFrontier} by \citet{sur2019modern} was the first heuristic approach in the logistic regression case.
-This method estimates the hyper-parameters of SE systems based on the phase transition property of the maximum likelihood estimators for logistic regression. \textit{SLOE} by \citet{yadlowsky2021sloe} is a consistent and useful estimator based on another representation of the SE system and leave-one-out technique \citep{el2013robust}. \citet{bellec2022observable} provides a more widely applicable inference framework that allows valid inference even if the link function is misspecified.
-For a classification problem, \citet{mai2019high,mai2019large,seddik2021unexpected} established a feasible method applicable for inference using prior knowledge of the covariance matrix of the covariate.
+For the hyper-parameter estimation problem in SE-based inference, \textit{ProbeFrontier} by \cite{sur2019modern} was the first heuristic approach in the logistic regression case.
+This method estimates the hyper-parameters of SE systems based on the phase transition property of the maximum likelihood estimators for logistic regression. \cite{yadlowsky2021sloe} improves ProveFrontier based on another representation of the SE system and the approximation of LOO technique \citep{el2013robust}.
+As we will see in Section \ref{sec:SLOE-GLM}, SLOE yields large estimation errors when the ratio $p/n$ is close to one. \cite{bellec2022observable} provides an inference framework that allows valid inference even if the link function is unknown when $\mathrm{Var}(\bX^\top\bbeta)=1$.
+For a classification problem, \cite{mai2019high,mai2019large,seddik2021unexpected} established a feasible method applicable for inference using prior knowledge of the covariance matrix of the covariate.